-The ideal candidate is someone who is an experienced leader and manager who has overseen (in a city) most if not all of the functions this position is responsible for.
+The ideal candidate is someone who is an experienced leader and manager and who has already overseen (in a city) most if not all of the functions this position is responsible for.
 The individual will have a strong moral compass and will be highly ethical.
-He/she will not have to ponder what the right thing to do is - the individual will know.
-The individual will be a problem solver and someone who is comfortable taking a project and running with it often with only limited guidance.
-The ACM position is a senior level position and is expected to act accordingly.
-The ideal candidate will work as a partner, a supporter and a trusted advisor, not a competitor.
+He/ she will not have to ponder what the right thing to do is - the individual will know.
+The ideal candidate will be a problem solver and someone who does not wait for instruction but who moves projects forward.
+The ACM will occupy a senior level position and is expected to act accordingly.
+The individual will embrace the City's vision, mission and values and advocate for them.
+The City Manager is working hard to change the organizational culture and expects this ACM to play a major role in that effort.

+The ideal candidate will work as a partner, a supporter and a trusted advisor to the City Manager and other key staff.
 The individual will know who the boss is and respect his decisions.
-By the same token, we are not looking for a yes man or woman but rather someone who will present what he/ she feels is best for the City and to do so forcefully.
+By the same token, the City is not looking for a yes man or woman but rather someone who will present what he/she feels is best for the City and to do so forcefully.
 The person will be a team player and once the decision is made, fully and enthusiastically support it.